 Regional Development Australia Central Coast (RDACC) commenced operation on 1 July 2009 and operates within the Central Coast region of NSW.

-RDACC is provided with operational funding via funding agreement with the Australian Federal Government, through the Department of Infrastructure and Regional Development.
+RDACC is provided with operational funding via funding agreement with the Australian Federal Government, through the Department of Infrastructure, Transport, Regional Development and Communications.
 The Board of RDACC is appointed by The Minister for Regional Development and is made up of 12 regional representatives from a variety of backgrounds.